shawnnigel/QR-Code-generator/README.md

 https://qrcodemaker.herokuapp.com

-for more details visit ##http://shawnrebello.com
+for more details and screenshots ,visit http://shawnrebello.com